sam-somathilaka/TETC_Wet-Neuromorphic/README.md

 This project requires the data files in the following list.
 However due to the file size restriction of Git, the codes are available upon request.

+**1. InterploatedTranscriptomic.csv**
+This file includes the interpolated transcriptomic records for * *E. coli* * from the GEO Dataset (accession number GSE65244).
+2. EColiGRN.csv
-1. WeightMatrix.csv
+3. WeightMatrix.csv
-2. NormaizedBias.csv
+4. NormaizedBias.csv
-3. InputGenes.csv
+5. InputGenes.csv

+   **InterploatedTranscriptomic.csv:**

 ## Weight Extraction